-Data from harvested fish and catch and release fish were collected by FWP staff at Intake FAS throughout the paddlefish season.
-Data from both harvested fish and catch and release fish were used to make inferences about size distribution, condition, sex ratio, and population size.
+Data from harvested fish and catch-and-release fish were collected by FWP staff at Intake FAS throughout the paddlefish season.
+Data from both harvested fish and catch-and-release fish were used to make inferences about size distribution, condition, sex ratio, and population size.
 Harvested paddlefish were weighed to the nearest pound and measured to the nearest inch (front of eye to fork of caudal fin).
 Sex of harvested fish was assigned by FWP staff and confirmed when filleted by caviar staff.
-Most but not all of the paddlefish caught during designated catch and release fishing days were tagged and measured.
+Most but not all of the paddlefish caught during designated catch-and-release fishing days were tagged and measured.
 Fish sex was assigned based on length, abdominal shape and presence of tubercles on rostrum and head.
-Catch and release fish were not weighed.
+Catch-and-release fish were not weighed.
 Paddlefish were jaw tagged with Monel metal bands (National Band and Tag Co., Size 16, 1⁄2 inch inside diameter) that were placed around the dentary bone.
 Paddlefish tagging data is used to model population estimates and infer exploitation (Scarnecchia et al. 2008).

 A statewide paddlefish telephone creel has been conducted since 2003 to obtain harvest estimates for the Yellowstone/Sakakawea paddlefish population.
 The content of the annual phone creel has varied over the years as regulations and management concerns have changed.
-Estimation of total harvest is the one component of the phone creel that has remained consistent from 2003 to 2012.
-The 2012 phone creel included seven questions about angler harvest, angler effort, participation in catch and release fishing and use of Glendive Chamber of Commerce fish cleaning services.
+Estimation of total harvest is the one component of the phone creel that has remained consistent from 2003 to 2013.
+The 2013 phone creel included seven questions about angler harvest, angler effort, participation in catch-and-release fishing and use of Glendive Chamber of Commerce fish cleaning services.
 The phone creel was used to provide the final estimate of harvest.
-Onsite creel data from Intake has not been used as a harvest estimate since 2007 because the short and intense harvest seasons make onsite estimates prone to underestimation (Riggs and Bollman 2008).